Mbond65/Mbond65-Workshop-Item-Util-Collection/README.md

 <h3>About</h3>

-This repository contains a set of programs and scripts to help people decompile and recompile Gmod models, it's a collection I've put together to save someone time doing this themselve.
+This repository contains a set of programs and scripts to help people decompile and recompile Gmod models, it's a collection I've put together to save people time doing this themselfs.
 The tools included in this repository allow you to download models directly from the steam workshop, decompile them, edit them as required and recompile them.

 <h3>What's included</h3>